Hartschier: History

-The Bavarian palace guard troop, later called Königlich-Bayerische Leibgarde der Hartschier (L.G.H.), In addition to the Hartschiere, the kings of Bavaria had a royal house regiment from the end of the Napoleonic Wars until the fall of the kingdom after World War I, the so-called Infantry Lifeguards Regiment.
+The Bavarian palace guard troop, later called Königlich-Bayerische Leibgarde der Hartschier (L.G.H.), had only ceremonial and no conventional military functions.
+Relating to military affairs, the Command of the Leibgarde der Hartschiere was directly subordinated to the Army Ministry.
+By contrast the Leibgarde der Hartschiere by itself was subordinated, concerning civilian and criminal justiciable affairs, to the General Command in Munich like the other military branches.
+In addition to the Hartschiere, the kings of Bavaria had a royal house regiment from the end of the Napoleonic Wars until the fall of the kingdom after World War I, the so-called Infantry Lifeguards Regiment.

 Entrance to this Guard was only possible for soldiers of impeccable character and conduct.
 The commander of the Hartschier troop had the title Generalkapitän (see also Captain General), associated with the highest class ranking in the Hofrangordnung (court order of precedence).
 He was appointed personally by the king.

 In 1852 the Hartschiere got new uniforms with white supra vests over their jackets and helmets instead of the former caps, made of nickeled tin and gilded cast brass.
 The golden helmet plate showed the royal coats of arms and on top of the helmet was a standing golden lion figure.
 The helmet was worn with the lion for normal service, which was replaced by a white horsehair plume on full dress occasions.
-Older helmets had obviously two-headed eagle figures on top instead of the lion.
 The embroidered patch on the chest of the Hartschiere showed a large version of the Order of Saint Hubertus (Hubertusorden) with its motto "in trau vast" (means: be firm in fidelity).
 The Hartschiere were armed with épées and the halberd-like "couse".

 On the occasion of the 200th anniversary a commemorative medal (2 Ducats) with a portrait of Ludwig II of Bavaria was given out in 1869.